guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

 and B implies that they are more similar.
 We can incorporate co-occurrences of sequences by modeling them as Markov chains, and comparing the Markov chain parameters instead of the $k$-mers directly.
-There is certainly a lot to improve in what we did.
+There is certainly a lot to improvement avenues to explore, but our idea is a start.

 # Follow-up questions